locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 histogram                  Histogram           ``Histogram("foo",<bins>,<min>,<max>)``
 Z3 histogram               Z3Histogram         ``Z3Histogram("geom","dtg",<time period>,<bins>)``
-descriptive statistics     DescriptiveStats    ``DescriptiveStats("foo","bar")`` multiple stats             SeqStat             ``Count(),MinMax("foo")`` grouped stats              GroupBy             ``GroupBy("foo",MinMax("bar"))``
+descriptive statistics     DescriptiveStats    ``DescriptiveStats("foo","bar")`` multiple stats             SeqStat             ``Count();MinMax("foo")`` grouped stats              GroupBy             ``GroupBy("foo",MinMax("bar"))``
 ========================== =================== =======================================================

-As seen in the table above, multiple stats can be calculated at once through comma delimiting.
+As seen in the table above, multiple stats can be calculated at once through semi-colon delimiting.
 In addition, stats can be calculated on grouped values by using ``GroupBy`` on a nested stat expression.

 The Z3 frequency and histogram are special stats that will operate on the Z3 value created from the geometry and date.